AndrewTrepagnier/SAVEPIPE/README.md

 ```bash
 tmin
 ```
 Follow the prompts to analyze your pipe and generate reports.
+You will be asked for:
+- Measured thickness during inspection (inches)
+- Year when thickness was measured (e.g., 2022)
+- Corrosion rate (mpy, optional)

+TMIN will calculate the present-day thickness and use it for all analysis and reporting.

 ### Or Use as a Python API